-We here at LocalHood have put on our worst/best Christmas sweaters sweaters and put together a few of our favorite films to dig into just in time for you to get in the Christmas spirit!
+We could all do well with giving our spirits a bit of a boost.
+Here at LocalHood we put on our worst/best Christmas sweaters and listed a few of our favorite films to dig into just in time for you to get in the Christmas spirit!

 25. Mickey’s Christmas Carol (1983)

 This Oscar-nominated Disney short film casts Mickey as Bob Cratchit and Scrooge McDuck as his selfish boss, while Goofy, Jiminy Cricket and other familiar characters morph into the various ghosts.
 A nifty blending of Disney favorites with the Dickens classic.

 Because all I want for Christmas is you...

 Even if religion doesn’t factor into your Christmas, Charlie Brown, Linus, Snoopy and the rest of the gang’s realization of the over-commercialization of the holiday serves as a timeless lesson for all audiences.

 Is it wrong that I still want to live a weekend by myself this way?
 Then again, who wouldn't?